mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 * Settings apply to all sandboxes when specified in the [GlobalSettings] section.
 * Settings in the sandbox section override corresponding settings from [GlobalSettings].

-In the example above, the sandbox setting [FileRootPath](FileRootPath.md) appears in [GlobalSettings] and applies to all sandboxes, but note that it is overriden in section [InstallBox].
+In the example above, the sandbox setting [FileRootPath](FileRootPath.md) appears in [GlobalSettings] and applies to all sandboxes, but note that it is overridden in section [InstallBox].

 * Sandbox settings can be applied to a specific program.
 See [Program Name Prefix](ProgramNamePrefix.md).
 * Some sandbox settings are [Yes Or No Settings](YesOrNoSettings.md).